kalkuteminal/Animation-DNA/02-Codex-DNA.md

 (**CHECK SCENE** button of [Animation Manager](03-tools#animation-manager))
 - intersections of assets and asset parts

+Refer to [cinematography tutorials](06-Tutorials#cinematography) for tips and techniques.

 ### Look development and rendering
 #### Look development and rendering general notes
 **Rendering**, by general definition, is a conversion of vector data to a raster images.